-Sachs also works closely with many international organizations, including the African Union, the Asian Development Bank, the Inter-American Development Bank, the African Development Bank, the Islamic Development Bank, the World Health Organization, the United Nations Development Programme, the World Food Programme, UNAIDS, and the Global Fund to Fight AIDS, TB, and Malaria, among others.
+Sachs works closely with many international organizations, including the African Union, the Asian Development Bank, the Inter-American Development Bank, the African Development Bank, the Islamic Development Bank, the World Health Organization, the United Nations Development Programme, the Food and Agriculture Organization, the UN Educational, Scientific, and Cultural Organization, the World Food Programme, UNAIDS, UNCTAD, and the Global Fund to Fight AIDS, TB, and Malaria, among others.

-Professor Sachs' work has been pivotal in many of the key junctures of globalization during the past thirty years.
+Sachs' work has been pivotal in many of the key junctures of globalization during the past thirty years.
 In the 1980s he helped several Latin American countries including Bolivia, Brazil, and Peru to end hyperinflations and reduce their external debts.
 He was the leading academic advocate in the United States for reducing the debt overhang of the developing countries, and his ideas were incorporated into the global debt-reduction plans undertaken from the mid-1980s onward, including the Brady Plan and the HIPC Program.

-In 1989, Professor Sachs advised Poland's anti-communist Solidarity movement and the first post-communist Government of Prime Minister Tadeusz Mazowiecki.
+In 1989, Sachs advised Poland's anti-communist Solidarity movement and the first postcommunist Government of Prime Minister Tadeusz Mazowiecki.
 He wrote the first-ever comprehensive plan for the transition from central planning to a market democracy, which became incorporated into Poland's highly successful reform program led by Finance Minister Leszek Balcerowicz.
-Professor Sachs was the main architect of Poland's successful debt reduction operation.
+Sachs was the main architect of Poland's successful debt reduction operation.
 The Government of Poland awarded Sachs with one of its highest honors in 1999, the Commanders Cross of the Order of Merit.
 He also received an honorary doctorate from the Cracow University of Economics.